Chapter 1: The Search for the Complicated Truth

 “I love you too,” I say to her as I have before, those words making me feel the happiest I’ve been in a long time.
 It’s one thing to show someone through how you treat them but it’s another to hear the words out loud and know that she feels the same way about me too.

-After our lips parted, I headed towards the counter where my Winter gear lied.
-I put on my heavy navy coat, matching snow pants, a sky-blue and white knitted scarf along with matching mittens and a hat.
+After our lips part, I head towards the counter where my winter gear lies.
+I put on my heavy, navy coat, matching snow pants, a sky-blue and white knitted scarf along with matching mittens and a hat.

 I wave goodbye to her and she waves back as I exit her room, which in a sense is a world in which I’ve become very comfortable in and I’m about to enter the hallway of the hospital, which I’ll soon exit and make my way to a world that I’ll have to adjust to in order to get the answers I’ve been wanting, not only for my whole life but for my fiancé’s life too now.